2017 Mongolian presidential election: Candidates

+Registered candidates

 The MPRP had originally selected Nambaryn Enkhbayar as its candidate at a conference on 5 May.
-However, the Mongolian Election Commission refused to allow Enkhbayar to run as a candidate as he has an outstanding criminal record and has not spent the last five years in the country, having lived abroad from August 2013 until October 2014.
+However, the Mongolian Election Commission refused to allow Enkhbayar to run as a candidate as he had an outstanding criminal record and had not spent the last five years in the country, having lived abroad from August 2013 until October 2014.
 As a result, the party selected Sainkhuugiin Ganbaatar as its candidate.
 The party's sole MP, Oktyabriin Baasankhüü, was opposed to Ganbaatar's nomination and left the party.

 Use of blank vote as strategic voting

 With the election being the first time a second round was needed, it became apparent the electoral law was imprecise on the rule of campaigning in between the two rounds.
-The lack of clear rule was interpreted by the General Commission for Elections (GCE) as an interdiction on political campaign.
-Sainkhüügiin Ganbaatar, who narrowly missed the second round, began a campaign calling to cast a blank vote, so as to have none of the remaining candidate reach the 50% threshold needed, leading to a new election.
-While not a campaign for a candidate per se, this was nonetheless ruled by the GCE as an electoral campaign, and thus forbidden.
-In the second round, 99,494 blank vote were gathered, totalling 8.23% of the total of valid votes, failing close to the intended result by a few thousand votes.
+The lack of clear rule was interpreted by the General Election Commission (GEC) as an interdiction on political campaign.
+Sainkhuugiin Ganbaatar, who narrowly missed the second round, began a campaign calling to cast a blank vote, so as to have none of the remaining candidate reach the 50% threshold needed, leading to a new election.
+While not a campaign for a candidate per se, this was nonetheless ruled by the GEC as an electoral campaign, and thus forbidden.
+In the second round, 99,494 blank votes were gathered, totalling 8.23% of the total of valid votes, failing close to the intended result by a few thousand votes.

 Results

-With the blank votes being officially included Battulga passed the 50% threshold by just 7,333 votes (50.61%).
+With the blank votes being officially included, Battulga passed the 50% threshold by just 7,333 votes (50.61%).